 Now that you know what is LinkedIn Live, how to go live on LinkedIn, how to promote your stream, and how to analyze a live streaming session, it’s time to roll out your first LinkedIn live video.

 It can be daunting to face the camera initially, but you’ll get the hang of it after a couple of streams.
-Most importantly, make sure to make the most of your time, smile while you’re there, and enjoy the process.
+Most importantly, make the most of your time, smile while you’re there, and enjoy the process.
 The more fun you have, the more engagement your content will drive.